What does a server do?

 - Learn safe lifting techniques.

 - Wash your hands before eating, drinking or smoking, or after going to the toilet, and at the beginning and end of the day.
-If you come in contact with raw food such as meat or poultry, wash your hands before touching anything else.

 - Wear appropriate personal protective equipment and apparel for the task.